chananele/parm/docs/API.md

     // Match the contained pattern - if one of them does not,
     // the entire match will fail.
     // Providing a name for the match (in this case "reg_saves")
-    // is optional but required in order to access captured values.
+    // is optional.
+    // Match results can also be retrieved by index.
     % match reg_saves [all] {
         BL  @:real_logic  // Check that all xrefs are BL instructions MOV @:reg, R0